OrderLab/OKLib/README.md

 ```
 ### 7. Verify inferred rules (~20 min)

-Verifying inferred rules can be time-consuming as Oathkeeper needs to execute all
+Verifying inferred rules can be time-consuming as OKLib needs to execute all
 test cases in the target system and check all inferred rules from the last step.

 You can optionally speed up this step by turning on the survivor mode, which prevents